 Fifth grade children’s art classes help students become more visually and aesthetically aware.
 Students learn the basic art elements and the language of art, and they grow in their appreciation of art.
 They gain confidence practicing techniques and skills in both two-and three-dimensional art materials and become familiar with the work of various artists and artistic styles.

 In fifth grade language arts, students continue to read independently, while also seeking deeper levels of understanding by communicating their observations and questions.
 Students focus on studying historical fiction and nonfiction literature and develop the ability to form short answer and essay responses.
 Learning of literary elements and devices is emphasized through novels and short stories.
 Vocabulary and spelling development continues, including an emphasis on word roots and affixes.
 Students also study the 6 + 1 Traits of Writing, as well as grammar mechanics and usage.
-Weekly journal writing offers students an opportunity to practice these writing, grammar, and vocabulary skills.
-Students demonstrate their learning through traditional quizzes and tests, as well as through seminars, multimedia projects, and oral presentations.
+Continuous reflection offers students an opportunity to practice these writing, grammar, and vocabulary skills.
+Students demonstrate their learning through quizzes, tests, group work, presentations, projects, discussions and reflection.

 In fifth grade mathematics, students continue with the Singapore Primary Mathematics program and progress in their math education while drawing upon the knowledge taught in previous levels.
 Students are guided to a sound concept development, critical thinking, and efficient problem-solving skills.
 Mathematical concepts are presented in a clear and sequential way to facilitate understanding and mastery.
 Students encounter work with number theory, estimation and computation, geometry, multiplication and division, fractions, decimals, percent, exponents and negative numbers, fractions and ratios, algebraic concepts, coordinates, area, volume, capacity, probability, ratios, and rates.